Peteresis/Pewlett-Hackard-Analysis/README.md

 ORDER BY COUNT(emp_no) DESC;
 ```

+Looking at the numbers in the table we see that `90,398 / 300,024 = 30.1%` of the employees of the company are about to retire.
+This a tremendous challenge for any company and in particular for Pewlett Hackard because the majority of the retirees are engineers with many years of experience.
+So, even if the company manages to hire substitute engineers in a short amount of time, the new hires will require a lot of training before they can contribute effectively to the operations of PH.

+The total number of engineers in the Image 4 table is `45,397` or `50.2%` of the retirees.

+The Senior Staff group is also another important part of the labor force that os retiring.
+There is a total of `28,254` or 31.3% of the group.

 ### Image 4: Pewlett Hackard - `retiring_titles.csv`
 ![Image4](https://github.com/Peteresis/Pewlett-Hackard-Analysis/blob/1dd649bb3a853ab4a0f737549cc5425c62766fa3/Images/retiring_titles.png)

-Looking at the numbers in the table we see that `90,398 / 300,024 = 30.1%` of the employees of the company are about to retire

 ### 2.4 Results: